 Noise comes in all shapes, sizes and sounds.
-It is part of our everyday lives but before you can accurately measure it, you need to know what the different types of noise are.
-Here is my advice.
+It’s part of our everyday lives.
+However, in order to understand it properly, it’s important to know what the different types of noise are.

-Whether it is the innocent beep, a plane flying overhead or heavy machinery in your workplace, you cannot escape noise.
-If want to accurately measure and analyse noise, you need to understand the difference between the types of noise first.
-Only then can you can choose the right equipment and parameters.
+Whether it’s the generic beep that punctuates our lives, a plane flying overhead or heavy machinery in your workplace, we simply cannot escape noise.
+If you want to accurately measure and analyse it, you need to understand the difference between the types of noise.
+It then becomes much easier to choose the right equipment and parameters to use.

 Our ears are excellent at telling us what noise is.
 Most commonly, noise is an annoying tone that causes mild to major discomfort or irritation.
 These tones pierce through the background noise that accompanies our lives.

 When it comes to measuring the different types of noise, we want to replicate the how the human ear interprets noise in order to get an accurate representation of its impact.

 That’s why we use something called the A-weighted frequency, which is much more sensitive between the 500 Hz and 6 kHz range.
 When noise has been measured in this way, you’ll see dB(A).
 You can learn more about A, C and Z frequency weightings here.

 Here’s a breakdown of the different types of noise that affect us all.

 1. Continuous noise